 So, let me tell you clearly that both of these are not the same.

-These are 2 different approaches to carry out with your running routine.
+These are two different approaches to carry out with your running routine.

 Now you might be thinking that if these are not the same, then how are they different?